ahmadmusleh-26/Design/README.md

 ## Design

-`csv_producer.py` reads `Labels.csv` row by row.
-Each row is converted into a dictionary using `csv.DictReader`, missing values are replaced with `None`, the dictionary is serialized to JSON, and the message is published to the `Design` topic.
+`csv_producer.py` opens `Labels.csv` and reads it row by row using `csv.DictReader`, which turns each row into a dictionary keyed by the CSV header (time, profileName, temperature, humidity, pressure).
+Any missing value in a row (an empty string in the CSV) is replaced with `None`, so it becomes a proper `null` once serialized, instead of an empty string that would be hard to distinguish from real data.
+Each dictionary is then serialized with `json.dumps()` and encoded to bytes, since Pub/Sub requires messages to be sent as bytes.
+The script publishes the message to the `Design` topic and waits for `future.result()` before moving to the next row, to confirm the message was actually published successfully.

 `csv_consumer.py` subscribes to `Design-sub`.
 For each message it receives, it deserializes the JSON back into a dictionary using `json.loads()` and prints